 Introduction

 What is the data integration gap?
 It is the gap between the data companies have and the data AI systems need.
-This gap is why 87% of AI projects fail — not because the algorithms are bad, but because the data doesn't work.
+This gap is a central reason why so many AI projects in the manufacturing sector fail — not because the algorithms are bad, but because the data doesn't work.

-The report from March 8, 2026 was sobering (thelec.net): Manufacturing AI success rate has fallen to just 13%, despite $127 billion in global investment.
-The main reason: "structural challenges in how industrial data is organized and interpreted."
+The report from March 5, 2026 was sobering (thelec.net): In the manufacturing space, current sources report a success rate of only around 13%, despite cumulative global investments of approximately $127 billion in the period 2019–2024.
+According to coverage of a MICUBE analysis, "structural challenges in how industrial data is organized and interpreted" are among the central reasons.

-For DACH companies, this is an opportunity: whoever closes the data integration gap has a decisive competitive advantage.
+For DACH companies in industry, this is an opportunity: whoever closes the data integration gap has a decisive competitive advantage.

 The Study: What the Research Shows